The biggest difference between the nomad lifestyle and the average American lifestyle is the pace of life.

 We have met lots of amazing people on the road.
 Full-time RV travel can be very social if you want it to be.
 Most travelers are friendly and open to making new friends.
 We’ve met TONS of interesting people while traveling, and we keep in touch with several of them!

-What are some of the challenges associated with living in such a small place?
+What are some of the challenges associated with living in an RV?

 The biggest challenge for us was figuring out how we could both move around in the RV at the same time.
 Over time we basically developed a natural movement pattern, almost like a little dance, that allows both of us to move throughout the RV at the same time if we want to.
 When we have a visitor in the RV, it throws that all off, and we start bumping into each other again!